Rinnegatamante/vitaQuake/README.md

 - Enable multiplayer if the user is on WiFi.
 - Add "Performances" submenu.
 - Make a more complete joystick configuration menu.
+- Fullpitch doesn't seem complete with the joystick?

 #Credits
 - idSoftware for winQuake sourcecode